polychora-org/8up-zine/README.md

 adaptable for other *nix systems.)

 Open `8up-zine.tex` (or `8up-zine.lyx`) and insert your content, taking care that it fills exactly 8 pages including the front and back cover.
-Then run `compile.sh`, in the Terminal or by double-clicking it.
-This will generate two
+(If using LyX, you must export the file as `8up-zine.tex` by going to the "File" menu -> "Export" -> "LaTeX (pdflatex).")
+Then run `make` in the Terminal.
+This will generate three files:

+- `8up-zine.pdf`: a normal PDF suitable for screens
-files: `8up-zine-print-step1.pdf`, containing the pages two to a sheet, and then `8-up-zine-print-final.pdf`, which has the complete layout on one sheet.
+- `8up-zine-print-step1.pdf`: an intermediate stage with pages two to a sheet.
+- `8-up-zine-print-final.pdf`: the complete layout on one sheet.

-(`compile.sh` doesn't do anything special, so you can compile the intermediate PDFs manually if you want -- it's just a convenience.)

 ## ShareLaTeX